MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-load-testing-vs.md

 * The free tier resets on the first day of the month.

 * Visual Studio subscriptions don't include any additional virtual user minutes.
-The free amounts are per VSTS organization, not per user.
+The free amounts are per Azure DevOps Services organization, not per user.

 * For cloud-based load testing, you're charged for each [virtual user minute](../../test/load-test/reference-qa.md#VUM) that exceeds the free monthly usage.